ColumbiaRoad/journey-app/README.md

 Meant as entry point for Shopify when accessing our application proxy.
 Like every endpoint that is directly accessed by Shopify, the general endpoint `/journey-assistant/` expects certain parameters to be present and validates the provided signature.
 The second endpoint `/journey-assistant/:questionnaire` is accessed by the HTML code that was served by our applicaiton proxy and expects a JSON Web Token to be present.
 The token is of the same form as before.
 The necessary access right to succesfully access this endpoint is `scope: application-proxy`.

 ## Scopes
 Where possible (i.e. not direclty accessed by Shopify) routes are protected by JWT tokens.
 To ensure shop visitors cannot steal a token from the questionnaire form and access confidential store data, scopes are used for tokens to introduce different access rights.
-For following scopes exist:
+The following scopes exist:
 * `api`: grants access to API routes, thus access to database data as well as Shopify data
 * `application-proxy`: grants access to `/journey-assistant/:questionnaireId` route which is needed for the application proxy